SMLaursen/SBT/README.md

 truffle test
 ```

+This has been verified using
+* Truffle v5.4.6
+* Ganache CLI v6.12.2 (ganache-core: 2.13.2)

 ## Motivational Example
 Suppose a EUR based client wants to engage in DeFi protocols to generate yield.
 Currently most yield producing protocols rely on USD-based stablecoins, essentially requiring the client to trade his EUR to USD beforehand.
 This leaves the client exposed to the currencyrisk of the EURUSD exchangerate at the time of withdrawal.